MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 		};

-Also, a check is needed when the theme is changed from the Item on the List, or from the toggle button, The applyTheme method should look like this:
+Also, a check is needed when the theme is changed from the Item on the List, or from the Toggle button, The applyTheme method should look like this:

 .. code-block:: java